cultuurnet/stoplight-docs-authentication/docs/Authentication-methods/Client-access-token.md

 <!-- theme: info -->

 > ##### Auth0
-> publiq currently uses [Auth0](https://auth0.com/) as its authentication and authorization service.
+> publiq currently uses [Auth0](https://auth0.com/) as the implementation of its authentication and authorization service.
 For more in-depth information about client access tokens, please refer to the [Auth0 documentation](https://auth0.com/docs/).
 (Client access token are also known as machine-to-machine tokens in the Auth0 docs.)

 Read on below to see a concrete example of how to get a client access token for your client credentials.